 As mayor, Rick will:

-Solve LA’s Long-term Affordable Housing Crisis
+Solve the Affordable Housing Crisis

 As mayor, Rick will:

-- Expand Section 8.
-Reduce or eliminate all fees and regulations for Section 8 housing voucher projects where 75% of units or more are dedicated to Section 8 voucher recipients.
-Work with the federal government to triple the allocation of Section 8 housing vouchers in Los Angeles and simultaneously create more incentives for landlords to accept them.
+- Grow Section 8 Housing.
+Reduce or eliminate city fees for projects that agree to accept portable Section 8 vouchers for at least 55 years.
+Work with the federal government to increase the allocation of project based and portable Section 8 housing vouchers in Los Angeles and simultaneously create more incentives for landlords to accept them.

 As mayor, Rick will immediately: